rjfarmer/gfort2py/docs/support.md

 - s390x/Linux/CPython ('Skip on big endian systems')
 - ppc64le/Linux/CPython ('Skip on ppc64le systems')

-# Unsuporrted platforms
+# Unsupported platforms

-No platforms are currently unsupoorted.
+No platforms are currently unsupported.

 # Planned platforms

-These paaltforms may work but we have not yet gotten the test suite running on these platforms.
-But support is planned for the future.
+These platforms may work but we have not yet gotten the test suite running on these platforms.
+Support is planned for the future.

 - M*-chips/MacOS/CPython